Our Festival Lineup Full of International Flare!

 From World Stage to Local Artists, there’s something for everyone during our Season of the Performing Arts!

-For 35 years, the Harrison Festival Society has presented a lively Season of Performing Arts between September and May.
-The Season consists of eight to ten shows featuring local, national and international performers at the Harrison Memorial Hall in our beautiful lakeside community.
+For 37 years, the Harrison Festival Society has presented a lively Season of Performing Arts between September and May.
+The Season consists of eight to ten shows featuring local, national and international performers at the Harrison Memorial Hall in our beautiful lakeside community. the 2025/26 Season Lineup will be announced in August.

 More artists will be added in time!